Chicago/clear-water/README.md

-# Food inspection evaluation webpage
+# Clear Water webpage

-This page provides a high-level overview of the City of Chicago's [food inspection optimization research](http://github.com/Chicago/food-inspections-evaluation).
+This page provides a high-level overview of the City of Chicago's [Clear Water Project](http://github.com/Chicago/clear-water).

 ## License